Low Back Pain

 Research shows if you delay Physical Therapy for 6 months following the start of low back pain it could adversely affect your quality of life and physiological well-being, as well as increase depression rates5.
 Delaying care may increase healthcare costs or result in unnecessary doctor’s appointments and imaging like X-Rays and MRIs.
 The goal is to reduce the time between symptom onset and treatment initiation, so see your PT right away so you can start feeling better sooner!

 Physical Therapists have the knowledge and skills to evaluate, treat and prevent low back pain.
 Our Physical Therapists aim to reduce your back pain by specific evidence-based techniques.
 This includes hands-on techniques to mobilize the spine in order to restore mobility and reduce pain.
 We aim to prescribe specific exercises to improve your mobility and stability necessary for normal movement and performance.
 Don’t let back pain become a new normal for you.
-Call us today!
+Contact us today!